 My mom who has ALZHEIMER'S has become my hero.
-She touches my heart each and every day, as I am also her caregiver.
+She touches my heart each and every day.
+I am also her caregiver.

-Mom not only is my hero she continues to inspire me after 13 years of having this disease.
-It was not always like this, yet today, I am so fortunate to have an unconditional love for her.
+Fourteen years ago after she became ill I fell totally in love with her.
+It was not always like this, yet today, I am so fortunate to have such an unconditional love for her.

 Tuesday, June 14, 2011